marcelosilva351/responsive_mobile/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: A package that helps you a make a responsive app, get the devices sizes by inches.
+A package that helps you a make a responsive apps, get the devices sizes by inches.

 ## Features

-TODO:
+ScreenSize.getHeight(context) - returns the device height

+ScreenSize.getWidth(context) - returns the device width

-ScreenSize.getHeight() - gets the device height
+ScreenSize.getHeightPercentage(context, double percentage) - gets the device height with the percentage that you need

-ScreenSize.getWidth() - gets the device width
+ScreenSize.getWidthPercentage(context, double percentage) - gets the device height with the percentage that you need

-isSmallScreen4Inches() - return if the device is lower than 4 inches
+isSmallScreen4Inches(context) - return true if the device is lower than 4 inches

-isSmallScreen5Inches() - return if the device is lower than 5 inches
+isSmallScreen5Inches(context) - return true if the device is lower than 5 inches

-isLarge6Inches() - return if the device is lower6 inches
+isLarge6Inches(context) - return true if the device is lower6 inches

-isLarge6Halfnches()() - return if the device is lower than 6.5 inches
+isLarge6Halfnches()(context) - return true if the device is lower than 6.5 inches

+getAllDevicesInchesWidth() - return the width double value for all inchs options, just pass how much % you need for each inch

+getAllDevicesInchesHeight() - return the height double value for all inchs options, just pass how much % you need for each inch

 ## Getting started

-TODO: Install the package, after that just call the ScreenSize class and call the method that it is better for you
+Install the package on your pubspec.yaml, after that just call the ScreenSize class and call the static method that it is better for you

 ## Usage

-TODO:

-## Additional information

-TODO:
+EXAMPLES -

+HALF DEVICE FOR A CONTAINER:

+Container(
+    width: ScreenSize.getWidth(context) * 0.2,
+    height: ScreenSize.getHeight
+)

+OR

+Container(
+    width: ScreenSize.getWidthPercentage(context, 0.2),
+    height: ScreenSize.getHeight
+)

+CHANGE THE SIZE OF SOMETHING WITH THE PACKAGE:

+TextStyleParams(
+   text: 'exemple',
+   fontSize: ScreenSize.isSmallScreen4Inches(context)
+                                          ?
+8
+                                          : 12,
+   fontWeight: FontWeight.normal)

+MAKE A RESPONSIVE WIDGET FOR ALL DEVICES:

+Padding(
+   padding: EdgeInsets.only(
+   bottom: ScreenSize.getHeight(context) * 0.04,
+   right: ScreenSize.getAllDevicesInchesWidth(context, 0.16, 0.15, 0.13, 00.85, 0.080)),
+                        child: const Icon(
+                          Icons.add,
+                          color: Colors.blue,
+                        ),
+                      );